Personnel

 Faculty:

-Dr. Martin A. Uman, Distinguished Professor, Co-Director of the ICLRT, uman@ece.ufl.edu
+Dr. Martin A. Uman, Distinguished Professor Emeritus, uman@ece.ufl.edu

-Dr. Vladimir A. Rakov, Professor, Co-Director of the ICLRT, rakov@ece.ufl.oedu
+Dr. Vladimir A. Rakov, Distinguished Professor, Director of ICLRT-LOG, rakov@ece.ufl.edu

 Graduate Students: